Command & Conquer: Red Alert: Counterstrike and The Aftermath (1997)

 In 1997, two expansion packs for Red Alert were released for the PC, Command & Conquer: Red Alert: Counterstrike and Command & Conquer: Red Alert: The Aftermath.
 The expansion packs were designed by Westwood Studios with the "apprenticeship" of Intelligent Games, a London-based game developer.
 Much of the development on multiplayer maps was undertaken by players from the Compuserve Red Alert ladder.
 New units, missions, maps, and music were included in the expansions.

 By October 1997, Counterstrike had sold 650,000 copies worldwide after its launch in April of that year.
 According to Westwood, this made it the all-time fastest-selling expansion pack for a computer game by that point.
-The Counterstrike add-on included the secret Ant Missions titled "It Came from Red Alert", where the player battles against an army of giant, mutant ants.
+The Counterstrike add-on included the secret Ant Missions titled "It Came from Red Alert", where the player battles against an army of giant, mutant ants, a reference to the 1989 video game It Came from the Desert.

 The Aftermath add-on contained many new units available in single and multiplayer modes.
 New Allied units include the Field Mechanic and the Chrono Tank.
 New Soviet units include the Missile Sub, the Shock Trooper, the M.A.D Tank and the Tesla Tank.
 In addition, both sides receive the Demolition Truck.
 The add-on also includes hundreds of new maps as well as a new, significantly larger, map size.